 In 2014 I lived in a 4-bedroom house in Ventura, California.
 In the beginning of 2015 I moved into a tent trailer and lived in that space for about 18 months, traveling around the US while working as a computer consultant.
 I called it my “dry run” because I really wanted something else; I wanted to SAIL!
 I felt that living in a small space like a tent trailer would help prepare me for living on a boat, or at least tell me if I hated it or not.
 I ended up loving it and in June of 2016 flew to Spain and lived on sailboats for 3 months pursuing my YachtMaster Offshore Certificate, which started my journey in earnest!

 From there I started crewing around the world to gain more experience in sailing, and along the way I decided it would be a great idea to circumnavigate by crewing or what I call, Global Hitchhiking.
-I’ve been on 6 different boats in the past 2 years and have been to all kinds of countries.
+I’ve been on 7 different boats in the past 2 years and have been to 40 different countries.

 I was in Malaysia for 6 months and traveled to several places in Asia while I was there.
 In May, 2018 I crossed the Indian Ocean on a 43-foot boat, with 2 Canadians.
 Our journey completed in Grenada where their circumnavigation was completed.
 I continue on to Panama where my circumnavigation will also be completed.